Mahmood003/Superstore-Sales/README.md

 ## Superstore-Sales
+# Overview
-This is an analysis project for superstore sales data
+This is an analysis project for superstore sales data.
+A dataset consists of all detailed information regarding a superstore and customer data.